educandu/tools/README.md

 `$ ./copy-data -from STAG -to INT -anonymize`

-The `-anonymize` flag is optional and setting it will do two things:
-    * Anonymize all users in the DB
+The `-anonymize` flag is optional and setting it will anonymize all users in the DB
-    * Create an admin user account with username/password "test"

 ### Running `dump-db`